I am not and never will be a master modeller

 I take lots of time, I paint the model as it progresses, I use my own artist acrylics, and I mix every single colour myself.
 I occasionally produce my own transfers, especially for an old kit where they are missing or are just too ‘old’ to be any good.
 Weathering and other techniques to ‘add to the realism’ of any model should never be underestimated, again there are plenty of how to’s on the internet, i have my own recipes, techniques and ideas.
 I am still in the process of photographing years of model construction, and post dates do not reflect the the actual date each was built.

-What model types do i like the most? in all honesty I like most, modern warships aside (i have built a submarine!), i don’t know why but they just don’t appeal to me, tanks, vehicles, classic fighter planes, (WWII especially), jet fighters and helicopters, but… model sailing ships are my favourite, tall ships with billowing sails and yards of thread for rigging, they are challenging but ultimately very satisfying projects.
+What model types do i like the most? in all honesty I like most, modern warships aside (i have built a submarine!), i don’t know why but they just don’t appeal to me, tanks, cars, other interesting vehicles, classic fighter planes, (WWII especially), jet fighters, helicopters, and… model sailing ships are challenging and ultimately very satisfying.

 I always photograph my ships on the sea, and this is also modelled, I use a technique I took a while to master, but again I am very satisfied (usually) with the results.